-Interested Party Contributions (IPCs) are costs that are normally the responsibility of the property purchaser that are paid directly or indirectly by someone else who has a financial interest in, or can influence the terms and the sale or transfer of the subject property.
+Interested party contributions (IPCs) are costs that are normally the responsibility of the property purchaser that are paid directly or indirectly by someone else who has a financial interest in or can influence the terms and the sale or transfer of the subject property.

 Interested parties to a transaction include, but are not limited to, the property seller, the builder/developer, the real estate agent or broker or an affiliate who may benefit from the sale of the property and/or the sale of the property at the highest price possible.
-A lender or employer is not considered an interested party to a sales transaction unless it is the property seller or is affiliated with the property seller or another interested party to the transaction.
-An affiliation exists when there is direct common ownership or control by the lender over the interested party or vice versa, or when there is direct common ownership or control by a third party over both the lender and the interested party.
-A typical ongoing business relationship (for example, the relationship between a builder and a lender) that serves as its financial institution does not constitute an affiliation.
+A credit union or employer is not considered an interested party to a sales transaction unless it is the property seller or is affiliated with the property seller or another interested party to the transaction.
+An affiliation exists when there is direct common ownership or control by the credit union over the interested party or vice versa, or when there is direct common ownership or control by a third party over both the credit union and the interested party.
+A typical ongoing business relationship (for example, the relationship between a builder and a credit union) that serves as its financial institution does not constitute an affiliation.